Program

 • Statement/letter of intent (one to two pages) that includes:

-• Why you are interested in pursuing Masters-level studies in the Department of Educational Administration
+• Why you are interested in pursuing Masters-level studies in Health Professions Education?

 • Biography/professional background